 How to know when the nearly mature young leave the den with their mother each evening.

 Sprinkle flour or corn starch outside the opening to their den.
-After dusk, if the raccoon family leaves its den, the footprints of both mother and mature young will show in the flour.
+After dusk, if the raccoon family leaves its den, the footprints of both mother and nearly mature young will show in the flour.
 Then you can close up the opening securely with 1/4” hardware cloth before they return.
 If you find that you have mistakenly placed a barrier between a raccoon mother and her babies, remove the barrier to allow the family to be reunited.
 Otherwise, the raccoon mother may damage the area when she struggles to return to her babies.

 Raccoons digging in your lawn?